davedawkins/sutil-oxide/public/README.md

 ## Scope

 Any reusable UI component that might be generally useful for other Sutil projects.
-If I feel really clever, I will try to wrap as web components so that non-Sutil projects can make use.
+It may be possible to wrap as `web components`, such that non-Sutil projects can use this toolkit.

 ## Features